thundercore/token-list/README.md

 - `assets/thundercore-testnet/{token_address}/logo.png`

 ## Disclaimer
-- If your project has not been updated for a period of time or is found to be malicious, ThunderCore reserves the right to remove the token from the ThunderCore Hub.
+- If your project has not been updated for a period of time or is found to be malicious, ThunderCore reserves the right to remove the token from the TT Wallet.
 - After your token is listed, it does not mean that ThunderCore has a partnership with your project directly.
 - Token listing requests are not guaranteed to be reviewed or executed.